20221 - FINANCIAL STATEMENTS ANALYSIS (ADVANCED COURSE)

 Go to class group/s: 31

-- Analysis of Income Statement: overall reformulation choices.
+- Analysis of Income Statement: overall reformulation choices; core vs. non-core operating income.

-- Analysis of Balance Sheet: liquidity format and managerial format.
+- Analysis of Balance Sheet: from the liquidity format to the managerial format.

-- The ratio system: analysis of ROI (return on investment).
+- The ratio system: analysis of ROI (return on investment): correlation of working capital and CAPEX to sales revenues.

-- The ratios system: analysis of ROE (return on equity).
+- The ratios system: analysis of ROE (return on equity): from the financial leverage to the operating liabilities leverage.

-- Analysis of the Cash Flow Statement: IAS 7.
+- Analysis of the Cash Flow Statement: the Standard Cash Flow Statement according to IFRS (IAS 7).

 - The influence of Accounting Principles (IFRS vs Local GAAP) on FSA.

-- Strategic analysis and FSA: linkage between financials and KPIs; sensitivity analysis.
+- Industry, strategic analysis and FSA: linkage between financials and KPIs; how to apply a sensitivity analysis.

-- FSA and financial forecasts in the perspective of credit and equity analysis; preparation and evaluation of the reasonableness of financial forecasts; sensitivity analysis; Case Study.
+- FSA and financial forecasts in the perspective of credit and equity analysis; preparation and evaluation of the reasonableness of financial forecasts and sensitivity analysis; Case Study.

 - Fraud Analysis: how to identify the "red flags" through FSA; Case Study.

-- Format of questions: multiple choice (answers: numbers or sentences); true/false, numerical exercises (ex. reformulation of cash flow statement, calculation of some ratios etc.).
+- Numerical Exercises (ex. reformulation of cash flow statement, calculation of some ratios etc.).

-- No: questions about case studies (discussed in classroom) and optional readings.
+- The exam does not include questions about case studies (discussed in classroom) and optional readings.

 - Teachers provide all the examples of exercises, multiple choice and true/false.

-- For some topics (ex. cash flow statement preparation): basic materials (slide + exercises), students have to study these basic materials before lectures.
+For some topics (ex. cash flow statement preparation): basic materials (slides + exercises); students are required to study these basic materials before lectures.